-The Secretary of Labor has defined 17 Hazardous Occupations which are particularly hazardous for 16 & 17 year old minors, or detrimental to their health or well-being.
-For a complete list of these restricted occupations, please see WHD Fact Sheet # 43, Youth Employment Provisions of the Fair Labor Standards Act (FLSA) for Nonagricultural Occupations, at the following link
+The Secretary of Labor has defined 17 hazardous occupations which are particularly hazardous for 16- and 17-year-old minors, or detrimental to their health or well-being.
+For a complete list of these restricted occupations, please see WHD Fact Sheet #43, Youth Employment Provisions of the Fair Labor Standards Act (FLSA) for Nonagricultural Occupations.

 Violators of the youth employment provisions may be subject to a civil money penalty of up to $11,000 for each minor employed in violation.
 Penalties for violations that cause the death or serious injury of a minor may be increased to as much as $50,000 and those penalties may be doubled (up to $100,000) when the violations are determined to be willful or repeated.

 When state youth employment laws differ from the federal provisions, an employer must comply with the higher standard.
 Links to your state labor department can be found at www.dol.gov/agencies/whd/state/contacts .

 For additional information on the Fair Labor Standards Act, visit the Wage and Hour Division website: www.dol.gov/agencies/whd/ and/or call our toll-free information and helpline, available Monday - Friday, 8 a.m.- 8 p.m.
 Eastern time 1-866-4USWAGE (1-866-487-9243).